- Out-of-Stock

 Several types of gluing are possible.

-Vinylic glue (PVA or PVB) is well adapted to porous substrates such as plywood, particle board, or MDF.
+Vinylic glue (PVA or PVB) is well-suited for porous substrates such as plywood, particleboard, or MDF.
 The veneers must be pressed with clamps over the entire surface at once.

-Note: A technique using vinylic glue and an iron can also be used to glue veneers, but we strongly recommend choosing this technique only if other gluing solutions are impossible.
+Note: A technique using vinylic glue and an iron can also be used to glue veneers; however, we strongly recommend using this technique only if other gluing solutions are not feasible.

 - Neoprene glue is applied to all surfaces, especially non-porous surfaces, using two coats of glue and marouflage.

-- Animal glue, such as hide, sinew, or bone glue, are pellets that must be cooked in a double boiler and used hot.
+- Animal glue, such as hide, sinew, or bone glue, is a product that must be cooked in a double boiler and used hot.

 How to Sand Veneers?

-Veneers and all our products are genuine wood and can be sanded according to thickness.
+Veneers and all our products are made from genuine wood and can be sanded to the desired thickness.

-Please do not use a belt sander, regardless of the thickness of the veneer, as this could pierce it.
+Please do not use a belt sander, regardless of the veneer's thickness, as this could pierce it.

 With a 0.6 mm veneer, lightly sand with 120 grit and then finish with 180 or 240 grit.
 With an orbital sander, 180 grit is already sufficient for most applications.